About Capo Valley 4 Wheelers

 Capo Valley 4 Wheelers maintains a roster of 50+ active members, spanning the spectrum from highly-experienced to rookie off roaders.
 Capo Valley 4 Wheelers is centered in South Orange County, holding monthly meetings in San Juan Capistrano, with members geographically dispersed from as far as Big Bear, California to Parker, Arizona, and everywhere in between.

-Capo Valley 4 Wheelers participates in the Adopt-A-Trail program, and we have adopted our own trail: Tip Top Mountain Forest Road 2N90 in the San Bernardino National Forest.
+Capo Valley 4 Wheelers participates in the Adopt-A-Trail program, and we have adopted our own trail: Tip Top Mountain Forest Road 2N90 and Lower Larga Flat 2N06X in the San Bernardino National Forest.
 Capo Valley 4 Wheelers are members of the California Association of Four Wheel Drive Clubs, the Blue Ribbon Coalition, and Tread Lightly!

 Capo Valley 4 Wheelers events run the gamut from social gatherings and easy off-road excursions to very challenging technical off-road adventures.
 We welcome new members of all experience levels.